Bizum + MONEI

 Fintech companies and traditional banks both work as financial intermediaries.
 Banks have been in business for hundreds of years, but they still need to make radical changes to meet the needs of modern-day customers.

-Technologically speaking, fintech gives users more advanced features, and almost all the same services traditional banks provide.
+Technologically speaking, fintech offers users more advanced features and almost all the same services as traditional banks.
 So, what does their relationship look like now?
 And how will it evolve in the future?

 We can’t expect people to switch completely away from banks to fintech.
-But if fintech and banks can cooperate and collaborate, they’ll both make a bigger impact.
+But if fintech and banks collaborate, they’ll both make a bigger impact.
 There are immediate advantages to both parties if the two can partner.

-Traditional banks benefit from the innovation and agility of fintech.
-And they boost confidence in financial technology due to decades of customer loyalty, business size, and an established network.
+Traditional banks benefit from the innovation and agility of fintech while boosting confidence in financial technology through decades of customer loyalty, business scale, and an established network.

 Here are a few advantages to fintech and traditional banks collaborating:

-- The overall financial system will improve because of the advanced technology fintech can bring to banking.
+• The overall financial system improves as fintech advances bring new technologies to banking.

-To meet the technological demands that consumers have today, banks are embracing fintech features to improve user experience.
+To meet the technological demands of today's consumers, banks are embracing fintech features to improve the user experience.
 As the whole finance system continues to evolve, allocating resources for digital agility is increasingly a priority for banks.
 A win-win situation for both is long-term partnerships that combine innovation (fintech) and support and trust (banks) to build the sector for the digital future.

 You may also like to read: